oncody/vue-webpack-tutorial/01-vue-cdn/README.md

 # Have 'http-server' serve our 'index.html' file
 yarn start

-# Open a web browser to the address and port http-server is serving our app
+# Navigate in a web browser to the address and port http-server is serving our app

-# If you see our message from main.js, then vue is working from a CDN!
+# Look for our message from main.js